-In 1784, the Jesuits expanded the mission they had founded in Detroit in 1728 to include the south shore of the Detroit River.
-The Hurons gave the Jesuits the land for the new mission at La Pointe de Montreal, near the present Ambassador Bridge.
-In 1767, the mission, which served both the French settlers and the native people, was granted a new status, and the first parish in Canada west of Montreal, Assumption Parish, was erected.
+In 1728, the Jesuits arrived in the south shore of the Detroit River area.
+The Jesuits were given land donated by the Huron for their new mission at La Pointe de Montreal, near the present Ambassador Bridge.
+In 1767, Assumption Parish, the first parish in Canada west of Montreal was erected.
 Nineteen years later in 1786 two schools, one for girls and one for boys, were begun at Assumption Parish.

 Within the year, the Jesuits left Assumption and relinquished control of the College to the diocese.
 Father Joseph Malbos C.S.B., the first Basilian president of the new College, succeeded the Jesuits but stayed for only one year.
 The year of Father Malbos’s presidency was most significant for the College since he had the foresight to have the College incorporated by an Act of the Parliament of Upper Canada, which received Royal Assent, August 16, 1858.
 The Act of Incorporation provided an anchor of stability for the fledgling College as Benedictines, Jesuits and diocesan clergy, successively, assumed direction of the College over the next twelve years.

 During the early years, the curriculum consisted of classical and commercial courses providing a complete high school and Arts program designed to prepare students for theological studies, although many graduates of the College entered business and professional spheres.
-In 1919, Assumption College affiliated with Western University (now the University of Western Ontario, London) with a broadened curriculum that included: general and honours programs leading to Bachelor of Arts and Bachelor of Science degrees; graduate courses in Philosophy leading to a Master of Arts; and pre-professional programs such as pre-engineering, pre-medicine and pre-law.
+In 1919, Assumption College affiliated with Western University with a broadened curriculum that included: general and honours programs leading to Bachelor of Arts and Bachelor of Science degrees; graduate courses in Philosophy leading to a Master of Arts; and pre-professional programs such as pre-engineering, pre-medicine and pre-law.

 On July 1, 1953, through an Act of the Ontario Legislature, Assumption College received its own university powers and ended the affiliation with the University of Western Ontario begun in 1919.
 The following year Assumption College was admitted to full membership in: the National Conference of Canadian Universities and Colleges; the University Matriculation Board of Ontario; and the Association of Universities of the British Commonwealth.

-In 1956, the College changed its name to Assumption University of Windsor by an Act of the Ontario Legislature.
+In 1956, through an act of the Ontario Legislature, the College was renamed Assumption University of Windsor.
 The new University accepted the non-denominational Essex College, incorporated in 1954, as an affiliated college with responsibility for: the Faculty of Applied Science; the Schools of Business Administration and Nursing; and the departments of Biology, Chemistry, Geology and Geography, and Mathematics and Physics.
 Holy Redeemer College, the national seminary of the Redemptorist Fathers also became an affiliated college of the newly renamed Assumption University.
 In 1957, in a historic move that attracted international attention Canterbury College offering courses in Philosophy, Religious Knowledge and Mediaeval History affiliated with Assumption University.
 This was the first time in history that an Anglican college had affiliated with a Roman Catholic university.

 In 2007, Assumption University celebrated its sesquicentennial.
 While celebrating its past achievements the University looks forward to building upon the rich theological, cultural and inter-disciplinary endeavours that constitute its distinguished history.
 The service to Church and society, locally, nationally and internationally that characterizes Assumption University will continue in new and creative ventures responding to current needs and forging new frontiers in education.
 Much has changed since Assumption University opened its doors in the 19th century.
 However, as university education continues through the 21st century, one thing remains the constant and central focus of Assumption University, as expressed in the University’s motto and the motto of the Basilian Fathers: